mrtillman/counter-culture.auth/README.md

  },
 ```

-> Be sure that the databse and user that appear in the `DefaultMySQLConnection` match the ones from `Server/Configuration/securedb.create.sql`, otherwise you will receive an error when seeding the database.
+> Be sure that the database and user that appear in the `DefaultMySQLConnection` match the ones from `Server/Configuration/securedb.create.sql`, otherwise you will receive an error when seeding the database.

 To seed the `secure` database, visit `counter-culture/secure/Server` from the command line and run each of the following [migration](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/) commands: